bytebase/bytebase.com-old/content/docs/administration/sso/overview.md

 ## Create SSO provider

-As a **Workspace Owner**, you can create a SSO provider with the following steps.
+As a **Workspace Owner**, you can create a SSO provider with the following steps:

 1. Go to the **Settings** page.